 Each type of service builds on the previous level, so a basic service will typically include an oil and filter change and a visual inspection, but there will usually be a top up of all the key fluids in the engine (washer fluid, brake fluid, antifreeze and steering fluid) and a check of up to 35 key components to ensure your car is in the best condition possible.
 A good garage will also check your brakes and manufacturer guidelines and recommend any additional work your car may need, however not all garages do this.

 A Full service typically consists of all basic service work already described, an extra 15-30 additional checks on the car’s components (compared to the basic service) It is important to note, as with the basic service, if the car requires any additional maintenance work this will be an additional cost.

 A Major Service will include everything covered in a full service but will also include a change of spark plugs, a change of fuel filters and some other service/wear items that are recommended by the manufacturer’s schedule.
 This does not include any additional repair or maintenance work.

 A Manufacturer service should include all wear, service and maintenance your car needs and is the most expensive and comprehensive service available.
-There are a wide range of checks included in the manufacturers service including :
+There is a wide range of checks included in the manufacturer’s service including :

 - Oil and oil filter check and replacement